-St. Patrick’s Day is coming up fast and to help celebrate the arrival of little leprechaun’s everywhere I challenged the boys to build a display using STEM and STEAM.
-The results of our St. Patrick’s Day STEM/STEAM Activity were fantastic!
+St. Patrick’s Day is coming up fast and to help celebrate the arrival of little leprechaun’s everywhere I challenged the boys to build a display using some math, science and engineering.
+St. Patrick’s Day STEM – Build a Leprechaun House with Crystal Rainbow.

 St. Patrick’s Day STEM / STEAM Activity

 Disclaimer: This article contains commission and affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 St. Patrick’s Day is such a fun holiday.
 I think one of the reasons I love it is because it signals the waning of winter and the slow, but definite, arrival of spring.
 This year our winter was very mild, but I still welcome the end of the snow and cold and the arrival of some nice weather so we can get outside and really enjoy the outdoors again!

 To celebrate the upcoming St. Patrick’s Day I wanted the kids to design a little display using their engineering and science skills.

 NOTE: Since we are using Borax and a stove top with hot water, a responsible adult should do all the steps involving making the solution.
 Always use proper precautions and safety steps.

 The longest part of this project is making the crystal rainbow.
 So let’s start with that step.